 Formula 1 is by far and away the most complex sport of them all.
-You really do need to know your stuff when it comes to wagering on those speed addicts which are Formula 1 drivers.
+You really do need to know your stuff when it comes to wagering on Formula 1 drivers.
 It's a sport where every single minor detail is taken into account, from the minutest detail of car development to having the correct tire and fuel strategy for each individual race.
 That's also another point.
 No race is ever the same.
 One week they could be racing in the blistering heat of Dubai while the following weekend they could be involved in a manic monsoon in Malaysia.
 Of course, for the spectators at least, this makes for more entertainment but for the drivers and the constructors, it makes their task even harder and to succeed in Formula 1, and like from hitting a win from a betting perspective, it all boils down to the preparation.

 Unfortunately, there are far too many rules governing Formula 1 for us to list them.
 The rules vary from the maximum size of the front wing to the amount of testing each team is allowed.
 They really do run a tight ship at F1 headquarters, but the rules are there for a reason.
 To try and make the sport an even playing field.